Drugs A - Z

 - pregnant or trying to get pregnant

-How should I use this medicine?Take this medicine by mouth.
+How should I use this medicine?Take this medicine by mouth with a full glass of water.
+Chew it completely before swallowing.
 Follow the directions on the prescription label.
-Use a specially marked spoon or container to measure each dose.
-Ask your pharmacist if you do not have one.
-Household spoons are not accurate.
 It is best to take this medicine 30 to 45 minutes before meals, unless your doctor tells you otherwise.
 Take your medicine at regular intervals.
 Usually the last dose of the day will be taken at least 4 to 6 hours before bedtime, so it will not interfere with sleep.
 Do not take your medicine more often than directed.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.